finger563/cpswt-db/README.md

 configuration and management subsystem, execution subsystem, and vulcan project management and collaboration subsystem.

-The database will be surrounded by a proxy which restricts access to the repository and proivdes convenience methods for creating and sharing data within and between projects.
-The interface methods for this proxy are also defined in this repository.
+The database will be surrounded by a interface which restricts access to the repository and proivdes convenience methods for creating and sharing data within and between projects.
+The interface's methods are also defined in this repository.

 ## Database Design